-Autologous (patient specific) - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells to differentiate and integrate into existing functional tissues, and, we believe provides long-term engraftment and repair.
+Patient specific (autologous) - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells integrate into existing functional tissues.
+This characteristic of our therapy, we believe, eliminates both the risk of rejection and the risk of having to use immunosuppressive therapy pre- or post-therapy.
+Our data also suggests that ixmyelocel-T provides the potential for long-term engraftment and repair.

-Expanded - we begin with a small amount of bone marrow from a patient (approximately 50 ml) and significantly expand the number of certain cell types, primarily CD90+ mesenchymal cells, CD14+ monocytes and alternatively activated macrophages to far more than are present in the patient's own bone marrow (up to 300 times the number of these cells compared with the starting bone marrow aspirate).
+Expanded - we begin with a small amount of bone marrow from a patient (approximately 50 ml) and significantly expand the number of certain cell types, primarily CD90+ mesenchymal cells, CD14+ monocytes and alternatively activated macrophages to far more than are present in the patient's own bone marrow (up to 200 times the number of these cells compared with the starting bone marrow aspirate).

-A mixture of cell types - we believe our proprietary mixture of cell types, which are normally found in bone marrow, but in different quantities, possess multiple activities required for tissue remodeling, immuno-modulation and the promotion of angiogenesis.
+Multicellular - we believe the multiple cell types in ixmyelocel-T, which are normally only found in bone marrow but in different quantities, possess the necessary functions required for tissue remodeling, immuno-modulation and the promotion of angiogenesis.

 Minimally invasive - our procedure for taking bone marrow (an "aspirate") can be performed in an out-patient setting and takes approximately 15 minutes.
-For diseases such as CLI, the administration of our therapy can be performed in an out-patient setting in a one-time, approximately 20 minute procedure.
-We are also pursuing a minimally invasive approach to cell delivery in other severe, chronic ischemic cardiovascular diseases such as DCM.
+For diseases such as CLI, the administration of ixmyelocel-T is performed in an out-patient setting in a one-time, approximately 20 minute procedure.